Kent's Climate and Nature Emergency Fund

 We are in the midst of a climate and nature emergency.
-Around the world, we can see the devastating impacts of climate change on people and the natural world around us.
+Around the world, we can see the devastating impact of climate change on people and the natural world around us.

 Closer to home, in our own county, we can see the effects before our eyes.
-Flooding has become more and more of a regular occurrence, which doesn't just affect our local wildlife, but also it affects us personally.
+Flooding has become more and more of a regular occurrence.
 Development and habitat erosion has pushed wildlife to the brink, and this threatens our very existence.

 Help us fight the climate emergency now!

 Through projects like Bugs Matter, Wild about Gardens, Nature Recovery Network and Roadside Reserves we are working together to address the causes of insect loss, halt and reverse them, and secure a sustainable future for insect life and ourselves.

 Wildlife Trusts around the country are also taking Action For Insects to stop this decline and are continuing to build a Nature Recovery Network for insects.

 All of this is possible, but we need to act now!